Guille1899/Digit_recognition/README.md

 conda activate digit_recognition
 ```

-Install all required packages:
+Now, install all required packages:
 ```
-conda install --file requirements.txt
+pip install -r requirements.txt
 ```

-Time to install tensorflow.
-Note that if you have a NVIDIA graphics card on your machine, you should consider installing *tensorflow-gpu* to speed up your deep learning models.
-In any case, rather than using *pip* or *conda* to try to figure out which version of TensorFlow you need, I recommend finding the exact *.whl* file from [TensorFlow](https://www.tensorflow.org/install/pip#package-location)’s site.
+Time to install *tensorflow*.
+Note that if you have a NVIDIA graphics card on your machine, you should consider installing *tensorflow-gpu* (instead of the regular *tensorflow-cpu*) to speed up your deep learning models.

+In both cases, rather than using *pip* or *conda* to try to figure out which version of TensorFlow you need, I recommend finding the exact "*.whl*" file from [TensorFlow](https://www.tensorflow.org/install/pip#package-location)’s site.
 Once you have the *url* of the corresponding TensorFlow version that you need, run the following command (substite *<whl_url>* by the exact url):
 ```
 python -m pip install <whl_url>